carcligu/AWS_SQS/README.md

 # INTRODUCTION

-In this repository I use bash scripts to send messages to SQS and escalete EC2 instances depending on how saturated is the queue.
+In this repository I use bash scripts to send messages to SQS and scale EC2 instances depending on how saturated is the queue.
 For that purpose, 3 processes are defined:

 * Send 100 messages to SQS (defined in AWS_Script script)
 * Consum ("Delete") messages from the queue every 6 seconds (delte_messages script)